 There is no medical treatment for varicocele.
 However, some drugs are claimed to increase the tone of veins and may temporarily and paritally neutralize the effect of varicocele, if the varicocele is of a minor grade.

 3-Drugs that Enhance Sperm Motility

 Reactive oxygen species (ROS) are generated by pus cells (in case of infection) and by aging and dying cells.
 They damage the sperm external membrane leading to decreased motility and vitality.
-Anti-oxidants fight ROS and decrease their level.
+Anti-oxidants are used for the treatment of male infertility as they fight ROS and decrease their level.

 4-Medical Treatment of Infection and Inflammation